AsureNetwork/crowdsale/README.md

 ![Asure Token](asure.network.png)

-Asure is a utility token built on top of the [Ethereum][ethereum] blockchain.
+Asure Token is a utility token built on top of the [Ethereum][ethereum] blockchain.
 Asure provides a scalable blockchain network for decentralized social security built around openness, privacy, and fairness, and brings together individuals, companies and governments in a digital world.